-- The 3-D wind components and temperature were measured with a Gill Windmaster Pro 1561 ultrasonic anemometer, and logged at 20 Hz.
-An Optical Particle Counter (OPC), model Grimm 1.109 with a time constant of 1 s, was used to measure the aerosol number concentration in 15 size classes from 0.25 μm to 2.5 μm at 1 Hz, using a separate 1/4-inch stainless steel 2.5 m long sampling line with a flow rate of 1.2 Lmin-1 (laminar flow).
-The Grimm 1.109 has a response time of 1 s.
-The particle measurements were performed inside a weather housing that contained one OPC and a drying system.
-The sampled air was dried by 1:1 diffusion of particle free air with zero humidity.
-This procedure minimizes the risk of unwanted losses of semivolatile compounds, compared to when the air is heated to dry it. - In this study, aerosol number concentration decreases rapidly with increasing particle size within the OPC size range.
-In the channels representing the larger diameters, average number concentration is lower than $0.1\,\mathrm{cm}^{-3}$, which is the resolution of the Grimm 1.109.
+Aerosol number concentrations decreased rapidly with increasing particle size within the OPC size range.
+In the channels representing the larger diameters, average number concentrations were lower than 0.1 cm^{-3} , which is the resolution of the Grimm 1.109.
 Therefore, size resolved fluxes have only been calculated for the first five OPC channels, where number concentrations are at least one order of magnitude higher than the resolution of the OPC.
-The first five channels represent a size interval of $D_p = 0.25 0.45\,\mathrm{\mu m}$, where D_p represents particle diameter.
+The first five channels represent a size interval of $D_p = 0.25-0.45 \,\mu\text{m}$, where D_p represents particle diameter.
 However, by summing up several of the size bins that contain larger particle in order to increase the number of particles, also fluxes of the larger particles could be calculated.
-These fluxes were calculated over the interval $D_p = 0.5 2.5\,\mathrm{\mu m}$, representing the nine highest OPC size bins.
+These fluxes were calculated over the interval $D_p = 0.5-2.5 \,\mu\text{m}$, representing the nine highest OPC size bins.
 Additionally, particle fluxes covering the whole OPC size range have been calculated.